 -Recurrent injuries, overuse injuries, or slow-to-heal injuries that aren’t following the expected recovery timeline

-Adequate nutrition means enough protein to keep the athlete in a positive protein balance, adequate carbohydrate to fully saturate muscle and liver glycogen stores from which the body draws upon during a gymnastics, and enough fat to provide energy and the building blocks for hormones, etc.
+Adequate nutrition means enough protein to keep the athlete in a positive protein balance, adequate carbohydrate to fully saturate muscle and liver glycogen stores from which the body draws upon during gymnastics, and enough fat to provide energy and the building blocks for hormones, etc.

-Obviously adequate nutrition also encompasses adequate micronutrients (vitamins/minerals) and antioxidants, but we’ll talk more about that in another post.
+Obviously, adequate nutrition also encompasses adequate micronutrients (vitamins/minerals) and antioxidants, but we’ll talk more about that in another post.

 The next aspect of Recovery Nutrition relates to the nutrition and hydration provided before and during a workout.
 The protein consumed before a workout provides the amino acids that are available to the body immediately post-workout to start the recovery process.
 This is part of the reason that you don’t have to necessarily slam a protein shake within 30 minutes of a workout (see here), though this is highly dependent on training frequency/duration and if the gymnast has two-a-day workouts.

 Neglecting pre and intra-workout nutrition will impair the body’s ability to adequately recover post-workout.
 Even if the gymnast is consuming post-workout nutrition, it will serve to pay the “debt” from no pre/intra-workout nutrition and won’t go towards actually rebuilding stronger and fully repairing the body.
-In short, if you don’t not replace the energy (calories) the body is using during a workout, the body will be left in a deficit and is forced to break down muscle tissue for energy which impairs full adaption to training.
+In short, if you don’t replace the energy (calories) the body is using during a workout, the body will be left in a deficit and is forced to break down muscle tissue for energy which impairs full adaption to training.

 The gymnast should be consuming at least 0.7-0.9 g/lb protein (1.5-2 g/kg) per day, divided into 3-5 “feedings” which works out to 3 meals and 1-3 snacks.

 Yes, for two reasons.
 First, carbohydrate is needed to start the refueling process for muscle/liver glycogen stores.
 Aggressive carbohydrate refeeding needs to take place if the gymnast has two-a-day workouts to ensure they are properly fueled for the second training.
 Secondly, carbohydrate causes a small spike in insulin which works synergistically with muscle protein synthesis (this is a good thing).
 This is nothing abnormal about this mechanism.
-When carbohydrates are consumed, they are broken down into their most basic building block- glucose- and when the body senses the blood glucose levels rise it signals the pancreas to produce insulin which is a storage hormone that allows glucose to enter the cells for energy.
+When carbohydrates are consumed, they are broken down into their most basic building block- glucose.
+When the body senses the blood glucose levels rise it signals the pancreas to produce insulin which is a storage hormone that allows glucose to enter the cells for energy.

-The “how much” of the carbohydrate is dependent on frequency/intensity/duration of training, age, overall energy needs, goals, etc. Using the moderate to high activity performance plates are a good place to start.
+The “how much” of the carbohydrate is dependent on frequency/intensity/duration of training, age, overall energy needs, goals, etc. Using the moderate to high activity performance plates is a good place to start.
 More specifically, anywhere from 3-10g/kg is recommended for gymnasts though needs to be tailored to their energy needs and training.

 There are lots of myths out there about not eating past a certain time and the notion that somehow foods magically gain more calories at 8:00PM versus 7:59PM.
 Again, nutrition is all about context.
 Most people who “eat late at night” and are struggling with their health/weight are snacking on junk foods, going past their energy needs, etc.